 Unfortunately, a TBI could also go unnoticed.
 Sometimes, an individual might not show any signs or symptoms of a traumatic brain injury until minutes, hours, or even days after an accident has occurred.
 This can sometimes make it hard to link an accident in the distant past to current medical problems.
 For this reason, it is critical to understand some of the complications that could accompany a TBI.

-The video below shows how Sam Schmid is inspiring others when he made international headlines in 2011 after making a miraculous recovery from near-fatal brain injuries.Possible Complications of a TBI
+The video below shows how Sam Schmid inspired others when he made international headlines in 2011 after making a miraculous recovery from near-fatal brain injuries.Potential Complications of a TBI

 Because the brain is responsible for nearly all of the body's functions, many different complications could arise.
 A few of the most common ones include: